You may freely reproduce this article in your email newsletter as long as you

 page of tips, searches like "how to get listed in Yahoo" would be appropriate.

 * When the search results come back, look for the list of Open Directory categories.
 If

 there are no categories, then your query was too specific.
 Try a more general one.

 * After you've viewed the results of several searches, click on the single category that you feel is most appropriate for your site.
 This link will take

 * Somewhere on the page will be an add url link (it'll vary depending on the site you're using.
 This will bring up the

 * Submit your site.
 All the usual techniques are appropriate.
 Make a note of the

 category you submitted to.

-after that period, you may resubmit if you want to.
+after 3 weeks, you may resubmit if you want to.
 I've been told by some editors that becoming

 a volunteer editor (and doing good work) can help you get your own sites into the directory